dokku/dokku/CONTRIBUTING.md

 * Write patches for open bug/feature issues, preferably with test cases included
 * Contribute to the [documentation](http://dokku.viewdocs.io/dokku/)
+* Come up with new ways to show off our [lovely logo](https://avatars1.githubusercontent.com/u/13455795)
+* Blog about different ways you are using dokku

 There are a few guidelines that we need contributors to follow so that we have a chance of keeping on top of things.